emilygv/emilyvernon.com/index.md

 %}

 {% include hero_intro.html
-title= "Join the Brandvoy email newsletter" subtitle= "A fresh perspective on brand building by infusing lessons from sailing the world." image= "/assets/images/Brandvoy_newsletter.png" button_title= "Sign up" button_link= "https://subscribepage.io/wdA18u" button_link_new_window= true class="mb-6"
+title= "Navigating a better way" subtitle= "Growth and scale are an increasing need - but where to start and who has the time?" description= "We'll collaborate together on a tailored framework to pilot new services, better manage your brand and optimise experiences to be market-fit." image= "/assets/images/homepage_hero.png" button_title= "Book a call" button_link= "https://calendly.com/emilygvernon/30min" button_link_new_window= true class="mb-6"
 %}